-The book gets it’s name from the Portuguese word for ‘melancholy,’ which is reflected in all the characters.
+The book gets its name from the Portuguese word for ‘melancholy,’ which is reflected in all the characters.
 The story is set in Angola, in a time leading up to the colony’s independence.
 Maria and her family are immigrants, caught between the Portuguese rule and their Angolan life.
 Saudade speaks to the longing for a true homeland all immigrants face.
 (Content warning for domestic violence, slavery, assault.)
 We watch Maria grow up, as she discovers the lies of colonialism and that things are never black and white.

 If you want to read something before it turns into a movie

 There’s always that frantic rush after seeing a trailer, being interested in the film, and then at the very end of the trailer seeing that it’s an adaptation of an existing book.
 Now you’ve got to scramble and read a book immediately if you want to finish it before the film hits cinemas.
-The film, Where’d You Go, Bernadette isn’t scheduled to be released until October though (with Cate Blanchett playing the lead, no less), which gives you plenty of time to read the book of the same name.
+The film, Where’d You Go, Bernadette isn’t scheduled to be released until next year (with Cate Blanchett playing the lead, no less), which gives you plenty of time to read the book of the same name.

 The story of Where’d You Go, Bernadette is comes through a series of documents.
 We also get a few snippets from the perspective of the perspective of the titular Bernadette’s 15-year-old daughter, Bee.
 It tells the story of Bernadette’s life.
 A story her daughter Bee didn’t realise existed, only seeing her mother as the agoraphobic woman she is now.
 After a series of incidents, Bernadette seemingly faces her fears and disappears.
 In her efforts to find her mother, Bee compiles documents, letters, emails, memos, and transcripts, crafting an emotive novel about the notorious (and perhaps genius) Bernadette Fox.